oadeoluwadotun/mentorness_internship/README.md

 # Task 2: Corona Virus Analysis with SQL
 Analyze COVID-19 data using SQL and data analysis skills to gain insights into the pandemic's impact.
 Tasks include answering questions provided in the "Reference File for Corona data" using SQL queries.

+# Task 3: NREGA Analysis with Power BI
+This project analyzes NREGA data to evaluate its effectiveness, regional disparities, budget utilization, and factors affecting completion.
+The dataset includes various parameters like job cards, workforce, and expenditure.
+Through data analytics, insights will guide policymakers for scheme optimization.